WICG/service-worker-static-routing-api/update-from-chrome-ot.md

 ## New conditions and sources

-Following conditions and sources are newly added since M116.
+We added some new conditions and sources since M116, and now following conditions and sources are available to use:

 * `condition`:
+  * `urlPattern`: A [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) object, [a dictionary](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/URLPattern#input), or a string.
+See [Behavior change on URLPattern condition](#behavior-change-on-urlpattern-condition) for details.
   * `requestMethod`: A string containing a Request [method](https://developer.mozilla.org/docs/Web/API/Request/method).
   * `requestMode`: A string containing a Request [mode](https://developer.mozilla.org/docs/Web/API/Request/mode).
   * `requestDestination`: A string containing a Request [destination](https://developer.mozilla.org/docs/Web/API/Request/destination).